-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance INFL Princi HARACTERISTICS AND BE HAVIOUR WI-SF-COM-06.01.01 WI01.01 The different types of influx.
-Explain how to respond to the different types of influx: - Gas (hydrocarbon, H 2 S, CO 2) - Oil - Water.
-From a given influx scenario, assess how to respond to: - Gas (hydrocarbon, H 2 S, CO 2) - Oil - Water. В WI-SF-COM-06.01.02 WI01.03 Basic gas law.
+INFLUX CHARACTERISTICS AND BEHAVIOUR Principles I 1 WI-SF-COM-06.01.01 The different types of influx during completion operations.
+Explain how to respond to the different types of influx: - gas (hydrocarbon, H 2 S, CO 2) - oil - water.
+From a given influx scenario, assess how to respond to: - gas (hydrocarbon, H 2 S, CO 2) - oil - water. В WI-SF-COM-06.01.02 Basic gas law.
 From given well conditions, calculate pressure and volume using simple gas law: P1 x V1 = P2 x V2.
 From given well conditions, calculate pressure and volume using simple gas law: P1 x V1 = P2 x V2.
-Explain why basic gas law is important for understanding influx behaviour. С WI-SF-COM-06.01.03 WI01.02 How an influx can change as it is circulated up a well.
+Explain why basic gas law is important for understanding influx behaviour. С WI-SF-COM-06.01.03 How an influx can change as it is circulated up a well.
 Describe how different types of influx can change as they are circulated up a well.
 From a given situation, explain how an influx can change as it is circulated up a well. С